When you choose Virginia Advanced Surgical Arts to remove your wisdom teeth, you can rest assured your procedure will be pain-free!

 Our oral surgeons pride themselves on providing all patients with comfort and safety during every procedure performed.
 That’s why we offer sedation dentistry and oral surgery anesthesia for wisdom teeth removal, which is one of the most common oral surgeries performed in America.

 If you’re wondering what type of sedation dentistry option is needed for wisdom teeth removal, keep reading.
 We will discuss those pesky molars, how you can benefit from having them removed, and how our oral surgeons can help your wisdom teeth removal process be free from pain!

 Why Have Your Wisdom Teeth Removed?

 The third molars – also known as wisdom teeth – are the last teeth to make their grand appearance in your mouth.
 When they come in, not only can they cause discomfort, but they can also throw all of your other teeth out of whack.
-That’s why so many men and women choose to have their wisdom teeth removed.
+That’s why so many men and women in Northern Virginia choose to have their wisdom teeth removed.